 Common reasons for frizzy hair

 - You use the wrong products.
-The main cause of frizzy hair is a decrease in hair strength over time.
+The main cause of frizzy hair is a decrease in over time.
 Decreased hair strength can be a result of unbalanced nutrition or harsh hair products.

 - You need a haircut.
 Growing out your hair doesn’t mean you should ditch frequent trims.
 Without freshening up every month or so, split ends will begin to form and cause hair to appear frizzy.